GoogleCloudPlatform/stackdriver-debugger-php-extension/docs/design.md

 ## Request Lifecycle

 1. As early as possible, we start an Agent instance.
-   a.
-The agent reads the list of snapshots and logpoints from the breakpoint
+   - The agent reads the list of snapshots and logpoints from the breakpoint store.
-      store.
-   a.
-The agent registers all snapshots for capture and all logpoints for
+   - The agent registers all snapshots for capture and all logpoints for execution.
-      execution.
-   a.
-The agent registers a shutdown function to handle reporting collected data.
+   - The agent registers a shutdown function to handle reporting collected data.
 1. When any file is compiled, we check to see if a snapshot or logpoint is |
    present in the file.
-   a.
-If found, the code is modified to inject a php function call to evaluate
+   - If found, the code is modified to inject a php function call to evaluate the breakpoint.
-      the breakpoint.
 This function has a reference to the breakpoint via its breakpointId.
 This will be important for interacting with OPcache.
-   a.
-If not found, we do nothing extra.
+   - If not found, we do nothing extra.
 1. When a breakpoint is "hit" (the breakpoint evaluation function is invoked), we look up the breakpoint config (whether capture or logpoint).
-   a.
-If there is no breakpoint found, this function will be a no-op.
-(Why might
+   - If there is no breakpoint found, this function will be a no-op.
+(Why might this happen?)
-      this happen?)
-   a.
-If the breakpoint has a condition set, we evaluate the condition to see if
-      the result is "truthy".
+   - If the breakpoint has a condition set, we evaluate the condition to see if the result is "truthy".
 If not "truthy", then we do nothing.
 See evaluating conditions.
-   a.
-If the condition is not set, or evaluates to a "truthy" value, we perform
-      the breakpoint behavior.
+   - If the condition is not set, or evaluates to a "truthy" value, we perform the breakpoint behavior.
-      i.
-For snapshots, we capture local variables at each stackframe.
+     - For snapshots, we capture local variables at each stackframe.
 The snapshot is marked as completed so we don't evaluate further.
-      i.
-For logpoints, we evaluate and store a log message.
+     - For logpoints, we evaluate and store a log message.

 ## PHP Version Support